Amanda Witman

 If you’re lucky, you can sometimes catch me singing informally on Sunday mornings with Shawn Magee and Peter Siegel at the Fire Arts Cafe on Route 30 in West Brattleboro.
 (Have a little crooning with your coffee and croissant?)
 Bring your musical self if you want to join in.
 Time varies, but you can often catch us warbling and jamming sometime between 9-11.

-Sadly, after Tony Barrand and I spent the better part of a decade co-leading the Brattleboro Pub Sing and three and a half years as a Vermont Folklife Center master-and-apprentice team, our time together ended when Tony passed away unexpectedly on January 29, 2022.
+Sadly, after Tony Barrand and I spent the better part of a decade co-leading the Brattleboro Pub Sing and three and a half years as a Vermont Folklife Center master-and-apprentice team, that time ended when Tony passed away unexpectedly on January 29, 2022.
 I am very grateful to the VFC for their continued support of our work.
 Tony’s mentoring was unfailingly gracious and encouraging.
 He shared much with me, and I look forward to passing it on.

 We’ve sung together many a time, and so will we yet.